The A to Z Student Guide

 - Alcohol, Smoking and Drugs

-BHASVIC is also part of the C Card scheme, which enables us to register students for the free card which gives them access to free condoms from pick up points across the city.
+BHASVIC is also part of the C Card scheme run by NHS SHAC, which enables us to register students for the free app which gives them access to free condoms from pick up points across the city.
 We also provide non-judgemental advice and information about contraception, STIs, relationship and sexual health, pregnancy and on-site self-testing for Chlamydia and gonorrhoea.
+NHS SHAC provides various services to support Under 25's with their sexual health choices, as well as provides free STI testing kits that can be sent to their home address.

 The student area is based in Room 411 and staff are based in 420 (both in The Copper Building).
 If you are having difficulties with your college work, speak to your Tutor who may refer you to Learning Support for additional help, or come and book an appointment to discuss your needs with one of the Study Skills team.